ucdavisdatalab/workshop-projections/README.md

 Now they all should match.

 ## Plotting the Data
 Lets make a map now that all our data is in the same projection.
+What if we had tried to do this earlier before we fixed out projection definitions and transformed the files into the same projections?

 Load up the CA Counties layer to use as reference in a map: